What To Expect

 What is communion?

-The Maffra Community Church celebrates communion on the first sunday of each month.
+The Maffra Community Church celebrates communion on the second Sunday of each month.
 Communion is simply a symbolic reminder of the death of Jesus Christ and the forgiveness of sins that he accomplished.
 The two parts of communion are the bread, which is symbolic of his body given for us on the cross and the wine (we use juice), which symbolises the blood that Jesus shed to cleanse us from our sin.
 Small portions of both are passed around during communion.
 If you haven't come to a point of trusting Jesus as your Saviour, feel free to pass it on without taking any.
 If you are trusting in Jesus as your Lord and Saviour, please feel free to join with us in participating in communion.

 What are the people like?